fahamgeer177/coraliser/README.md

 - **agent-coraliser**: By providing an input agent in `.py` format and executing `coraliser.py`, Coraliser first validates whether the file contains a valid agent using a Language model.
 If it does, it generates a Coral-compatible version of that agent, ready to run within the Coral Server.

+The key difference between the MCP Coraliser and the Agent Coraliser lies in their scope.
+The MCP Coraliser creates Coralised agents by connecting to available MCP servers using adaptors—which are essentially connection commands defined in the json.
+Once connected, it reads all available tools from the MCP server and create coralised agents.
+These Coralised agents can then process prompts and execute actions using the connected MCP tools, all within the same Coral Server.

+In contrast, the Agent Coraliser works by analyzing a given Python file to determine whether it defines a valid agent.
+If the file does not represent a compatible agent, it flags the issue.
+If it is valid, the Agent Coraliser generates a Coralised version of the agent, making it compatible with the Coral Protocol and ready to interact within the Coral ecosystem.

 ## Get Started

 ### 1. Clone & Install Dependencies